damianhunt/cse210-03/README.md

 # cse210-03
 # Jumber
 How many words can you guess before you run out of chances.
 Play the jumber game and discover the thrill of guessing correctly.
-All u have to do is pick any letter from a to z and make words.
+All you have to do is pick any letter from a to z and make words.
 See if the word you have in mind exists in the data bank.
 Good luck.

 ---
 ## Getting Started